Being looked after away from home can be a difficult and confusing time and we want you to be happy and do well while you're in our care.

 What if I don't understand something?

-You and other people there will talk about how things are going, what is working well, what you are worried about and what needs to happen next.
+At the meeting you and other people there will talk about how things are going, what is working well, what you are worried about and what needs to happen next?
 If you don't understand what someone says you can ask them, your social worker or your independent reviewing officer (IRO) to explain.

 You also have the right to make a complaint.
-If you don't already know how to do this you can contact the Children's Rights and Advocacy Service on freephone 08000 562 132 (not free from mobiles), text 07805 846 386 or email: firstname.lastname@example.org.
+If you don't already know how to do this you can contact the Children's Rights and Advocacy Service on freephone 08000 562 132 (Please note, this number is not free from mobiles), text 07805 846 386 or email: firstname.lastname@example.org

-If you, your parents, foster carers or adopting parents would like more information about the independent reviewing officer and the review meeting process please click on the attachments below.
+If you, your parents, foster carers or adoptive parents would like more information about the independent reviewing officer and the review meeting process please click on the attachments below.

 Support for you